Home

 Willys "Commando" Fire Trucks

 Willys Motors dealers marketed a fire engine version of the 4WD Jeep truck with the 6-226 Super-Hurricane engine.
-The production version of the "Commando" was built by General Fire Truck Company starting in the early 1950s, and then also by Howe Fire Apparatus.
+The production version of the "Commando" was built by General Fire Truck Company starting circa 1955, and later also by Howe Fire Apparatus.
 Starting in 1955, the fire truck had its own series of serial numbers with the prefix 55068-05 (see Willys-Overland Production Figures.)
 Less than a dozen were produced in the late 1950s, but there was a run of 83 built in 1960.

 Commando rear The truck was available with either a closed or open cab.
 Although the body extended well back of the 118-inch wheelbase, the 18-foot extension ladder and supports for the two 10-foot lengths of suction hose still projected several feet beyond the body.